veenida/Fake-News-Detection-/Project-Management-Plan/G-Company-Organization.md

 **Responsibility :**
 1. Any project progress and status should be reported directly to the CEO.
-2. Assists other senior executives and employees, especially advising on promotions.y
+2. Assists other senior executives and employees, especially advising on promotions.
-3. Maintains and oversees the company's everyday activities
+3. Maintains and oversees the company's everyday activities.
-4. Mentoring and encouraging employees to embrace management's vision
+4. Mentoring and encouraging employees to embrace management's vision.

 **CHIEF FINANCIAL OFFICIAL (CFO)**